In This Article

 My face is covered in freckles, which I fully embrace.
 Hyperpigmentation, on the other hand, isn't quite as welcome.
 If you've ever dealt with discoloration and unwanted dark spots, you know that they can be a pain to deal with.
-So to learn more about what hyperpigmentation is as well as underlying causes, preventative measures we can take, and how to get rid of it, we decided to ask dermatologist Jenna Queller, MD, FAAD, to share her wisdom and expert guidance.
+So to learn more about what hyperpigmentation is, as well as underlying causes, preventative measures we can take, and how to get rid of it, we decided to ask dermatologist Jenna Queller, MD, FAAD, to share her wisdom and expert guidance.

-"Hyperpigmentation is a common, usually harmless condition in which patches of skin become darker in color than the normal surrounding skin," she clarifies.
+"Hyperpigmentation is a common, usually harmless condition in which patches of skin become darker in color than the normal surrounding skin," Queller clarifies.
 "This darkening occurs when an excess of melanin, the brown pigment that produces normal skin color, forms deposits in the skin.
-Hyperpigmentation can affect [any skin color].
+Hyperpigmentation can affect any skin color.
 However, some people are more prone to it than others."

 Underlying Causes of Hyperpigmentation

-"Skin diseases such as acne can leave dark spots after the condition clears.
-Other causes of dark spots are injuries to the skin, including some surgeries.
+"Skin diseases such as acne can leave dark spots after the condition clears," Queller explains.
+"Other causes of dark spots are injuries to the skin, including some surgeries.
 Freckles are small brown spots that can appear anywhere on the body but are most common on the face and arms.
-Freckles are an inherited characteristic," she says.
+Freckles are an inherited characteristic."

-Another common form of hyperpigmentation is "age spots, or liver spots.
-They occur due to sun damage and are referred to by doctors as solar lentigos or lentigines.
-These small, darkened patches are usually found on the hands and face or other areas frequently exposed to the sun."
+"They occur due to sun damage and are referred to by doctors as solar lentigos or lentigines," Queller says.
+"These small, darkened patches are usually found on the hands and face or other areas frequently exposed to the sun."

-"[Those] spots are similar in appearance to age spots but are larger areas of darkened skin that appear most often as a result of hormonal changes.
-Pregnancy, for example, can trigger overproduction of melanin that causes the 'mask of pregnancy' on the face.
-Women who take birth control pills can also develop hyperpigmentation because their bodies undergo similar kind of hormonal change.
-If one is really bothered by the pigment, the birth control pills should be stopped.
-It is also very important to use sunscreen and reapply often when pregnant or on OCPs if prone to melasma," explains Queller.
+"[Those] spots are similar in appearance to age spots but are larger areas of darkened skin that appear most often as a result of hormonal changes," Queller says.
+"Pregnancy, for example, can trigger overproduction of melanin that causes the 'mask of pregnancy' on the face.
+Women who take birth control pills can also develop hyperpigmentation because their bodies undergo a similar kind of hormonal change.
+If one is really bothered by the pigment, then birth control pills should be stopped.
+It is also very important to use sunscreen and reapply often when pregnant or on birth control pills if prone to melasma."

 How to Prevent Hyperpigmentation

-"Freckles, age spots, and other darkened skin patches can become darker or more pronounced when skin is exposed to the sun.
-This happens because melanin absorbs the energy of the sun's harmful ultraviolet rays in order to protect the skin from overexposure.
+"Freckles, age spots, and other darkened skin patches can become darker or more pronounced when skin is exposed to the sun," Queller explains.
+"This happens because melanin absorbs the energy of the sun's harmful ultraviolet rays in order to protect the skin from overexposure.
 The usual result of this process is skin tanning, which tends to darken areas that are already hyperpigmented.
 Wearing sunscreen is a must.
-The sunscreen should be broad spectrum, meaning it blocks both UVA and UVB rays."
+The sunscreen should be broad-spectrum, meaning it blocks both UVA and UVB rays."

-If chemical peels aren't for you or you're looking for an extra treatment, try a laser device.
+- Laser Treatment.
+If chemical peels aren't for you or you're looking for an extra therapy, try a laser treatment.
 Since some conditions of hyperpigmentation are close to the surface of the skin and others are much deeper, you'll want to ensure that you choose the right laser accordingly.
-"The new PiQo4 Laser has the ability to target pigment at different levels of the skin," so it addresses numerous condition types.
-It "uses energy aimed at the brown spot of concern," shattering it rather than transforming it into heat."
-Too much heat can result in "more downtime and occasionally worsens hyperpigmentation, especially on darker skin types," she explains.
-Other options are Clear + Brilliant laser and Intense Pulsed Light (IPL).
-IPL "is a broadband source of light that is used for photorejuvenation," and Clear + Brilliant is one of the "lightest resurfacing lasers, perfect for achieving glowing, radiant skin with minimal downtime.
-It produces very shallow wounds in the skin that stimulate skin renewal and remove superficial damage, skin imperfections, and excess skin pigmentation."
+"The new PiQo4 Laser has the ability to target pigment at different levels of the skin," Queller says, so it addresses numerous condition types.
+"It uses energy aimed at the brown spot of concern, shattering it rather than transforming it into heat.
+Too much heat can result in more downtime and occasionally worsens hyperpigmentation, especially on darker skin types," she explains.
+Other options are the Clear + Brilliant laser and Intense Pulsed Light (IPL).
+"IPL is a broadband source of light that is used for photorejuvenation, and Clear + Brilliant is one of the lightest resurfacing lasers, perfect for achieving glowing, radiant skin with minimal downtime.
+It produces very shallow wounds in the skin that stimulate skin renewal and remove superficial damage, skin imperfections, and excess skin pigmentation," Queller says.